- 20Shares

 - Sabre

 Live rates and availability are sent from a hotel’s property management system (PMS) directly to the GDS and online booking websites via a channel manager.
-As soon as a reservation is made on a GDS or an online booking website, the channel manager instantly reduces inventory across all channels, including the hotel’s own website, and automatically delivers the reservation details back into the PMS or central reservation system (CRS).
+This integration ensures real-time synchronization across all distribution channels.
+As soon as a reservation is made on a GDS or online booking website, the channel manager instantly reduces inventory across all channels, including the hotel’s own website, and automatically delivers the reservation details back into the PMS or central reservation system (CRS).

-Each GDS has its own set of connection fees and requirements to sign up if you do this independently, rather than through a technology solution.
-Using a provider like us here at SiteMinder, can be a cost-effective way of connecting to the GDS.
+Each GDS has its own set of connection fees and requirements.
+Rather than managing these connections independently, using a technology provider like SiteMinder can be a cost-effective way of accessing multiple GDS platforms through a single integration.

 There are several major global distribution systems that house and process the vast majority of data from hotels, airlines, and other distributors.
 These include Amadeus, Sabre, Galileo, Worldspan, Apollo, and Pegasus.